lenakroeker/skill_swap/README.md

 Technologies Used:

-React JS
+React JS,
-Node JS
+Node JS,
-Styled Components
+Styled Components,
-Firebase Realtime Database
+Firebase Realtime Database,
-Firebase Storage
+Firebase Storage,
 NPM

 1. Users sign in using their google account and are redirected to the "all posts" page.
 Users who are not signed in are able to view all posts page and search, as well as view post details pages.